Enjoy a cheesy, creamy cauliflower Au Gratin casserole with rich béchamel sauce topped with a crusty layer of breadcrumbs and cheese.

 - Remove from heat and season with salt and pepper to taste, nutmeg, 1/2 cup Gruyere/Swiss and Parmesan cheese.

-- Pour 1/3 of the sauce in a 1 1/2 quart baking dish.
+- Pour 1/3 of the sauce into a 1 1/2 quart baking dish.
 Top with the cauliflower and pour the rest of the sauce over it.

-- Combine breadcrumbs with remaining Gruyere/Swiss cheese and sprinkle on the cauliflower.
+- Combine breadcrumbs with the remaining Gruyere/Swiss cheese and sprinkle on the cauliflower.

 - Melt 2 tablespoons butter and drizzle over the casserole.